Home

 All of us associated with Wonderland Studios have had another very busy past year -- writing and pitching songs, playing music, touring, spending time with family and friends, and working with some great Texas bands/artists in the studio.
 We've also had the pleasure of working with many previous clients on various new projects.
 It's another productive year doing what we love -- Music!

-This just in -- We found out that Wonderland Studios got a national mention in the "Southwest Studio News" section of Mix Magazine regarding a few of our projects.
+A bit back, we found out that Wonderland Studios got a national mention in the "Southwest Studio News" section of Mix Magazine regarding a few of our projects.
 You can check it out at Mix Magazine.

-Eric McKinney was recently published in Music Biz Acadamy with an article about: The Many Roles of a Successful Project Studio Owner (and how to become an in-demand local producer).
+We found out that Eric McKinney was published in Music Biz Acadamy with an article about: The Many Roles of a Successful Project Studio Owner (and how to become an in-demand local producer).
+In addition, we recently got word that the article was also published in Pro Audio Articles of Studio Auditions.

-Some Fun Past Sessions: -- In 2006, we worked with a number of great artists that we'd like to mention here.
+Some Fun even further Past Sessions: -- In 2006, we worked with a number of great artists that we'd like to mention here.
 Leo Rondeau and Wonderland's Eric McKinney worked in the studio many months together co-producing Leo's debut effort.
 Leo is a fantastic songwriter who's tracked some great tunes and was joined on some tracks by other really incredible musicians such as Brennen Leigh, Seth Hulbert, Cully Symington and stand-up bassist Josh Hoag (from the Asylum Street Spankers).
 And Tommy Spurlock, who's played steel guitar on so many cool records (George Jones, Emmylou Harris, Rosanne Cash), tracked some amazing steel guitar parts on some of Leo's songs over here at the studio.
 Also contributing performances to Leo's debut was Cindy Cashdollar, who's played with so many great artists (such as the Dixie Chicks, Ryan Adams, Bob Dylan, Asleep at the Wheel, Van Morrison), cut some really cool dobro tracks with us on some of Leo's kickin' tunes...
 And Ricky Turpin, who's played with so many folks (George Strait, Asleep at the Wheel) added some incredible fiddle performances.
 Mario Matteoli and Cary Ozanian from The Weary Boys tracked some killer background vocals, and Mario added some cool guitar licks to one of the tunes.
 It was a blast working with all of these incredibly talented musicians, sharing stories, laughing, and laying down some great tracks.

 Back in March 2006 we had a fun-filled and tiring SXSW 2006 -- Wonderland's Eric McKinney and Miriam Thompson assisted with sound for Colin Gilmore's showcase, then immediately ran over to the Austin Music Awards, caught performances by Jon Dee Graham, Eliza Gilkyson, Kris Kristofferson, and Jessi Colter.
 We caught up with a number of friends in town, and managed to catch a ton of artist showcases throughout SXSW week.
 We were invited to the Frogville Records showcase to catch our buds Hundred Year Flood, then ran downtown to catch up with a friend from Boston and catch the Signature Sounds showcase with the amazing Kris Delmhorst and Mark Erelli.
 And then we headed right down to MoMo's to catch the incredible Greencards.
 On SXSW Friday, we attended the Verve Music Group showcase and caught sets by Jackie Greene, the incredible Susan Tedeschi, and Teddy Thompson.
 We went from there over to Cedar Street Courtyard to catch Sonya Kitchell and a totally amazing set by Brandi Carlile and her kick-ass band.
 The following day, we went to the Red Panda Records showcase with sets by Mascott, and Jennifer O'Conner joined by Britt Daniels of Spoon.
 Then we headed over to the Hilton, and caught an interesting set by The Cocker Spaniels.
 We then met up with a friend who works for Sonicbids, and caught Josh Ritter's showcase at the Eternal.
 There were so many more showcases we hoped to catch, but this was the biggest SXSW and just so many things going on...